raifagovic/AMSGenerator/README.md

 PAYER_COUNTRY=USA
 ```

-If the -d (date) or -m (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.
+If the '-d' (date) or '-m' (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.

-Additionally, if the user is entitled to a 20% expense allowance, they will use the -deduction flag in this format: -deduction 20.
+Additionally, if the user is entitled to a 20% expense allowance, they will use the '-deduction' flag in this format: '-deduction 20'.
 Otherwise, they will omit this flag.

 ## Example